Nigel Kennedy: Since 2000

 Kennedy returned to the 2008 Proms after an absence of 21 years, performing Elgar's Violin Concerto and a late-night Prom with the Nigel Kennedy Quintet.
 He was appointed artistic director of the Polish Chamber Orchestra and in 2010, founded the Orchestra of Life, an ensemble of mainly Polish musicians.

-In August 2013, he again returned to the Proms performing The Four Seasons at a concert featuring Kennedy with a group of young Palestinian musicians, the Palestine Strings from the Edward Said Conservatory of Music, and the Orchestra of Life.
+In August 2013, Kennedy again returned to the Proms performing The Four Seasons at a concert featuring Kennedy with a group of young Palestinian musicians, the Palestine Strings from the Edward Said Conservatory of Music, and the Orchestra of Life.
 According to Michael Church of The Independent, in the first movement "Spring", Kennedy "swerved off-course with a flurry of bird-tweets followed by a jazz riff from his bassist; the staccato chords of the next movement were decorated by a microtonal Arabic riff from one of the guest players".
 Near the end of the concert, the BBC removed the violinist's attribution of apartheid to Israel from the television broadcast on BBC4.
 The comments were broadcast live on BBC Radio 3.
 A representative of the Corporation said they did not "fall within the editorial remit of the Proms as a classical music festival."
 Kennedy said:

 Ladies and gentlemen, it's a bit facile to say it but we all know from experiencing this night of music tonight, that given equality, and getting rid of apartheid, gives a beautiful chance for amazing things to happen.

 Kennedy objected to the removal of his remarks from the broadcast.
 A condition of the booking, to which Kennedy had agreed, was not making such a comment, according to his manager.

 Kennedy also plays the viola, and has recorded Sir William Walton's Viola Concerto.
 Kennedy's own compositions include incidental music for Chekhov's play Three Sisters.

-Kennedy published his second autobiography, Nigel Kennedy Uncensored!, in 2021.
+In 2026, Kennedy performed on tour in the UK for the first time in nearly 15 years.
+The tour included 31 dates, in towns including Crawley, Guildford, Chatham, as well as the King's Theatre in Southsea and The Anvil in Basingstoke.